 Memorials may be made to Hospice of Yancey County, 856 Georges Fork Road, Burnsville, NC 28714.

 Funeral services will be held at 2 PM Friday in the Chapel of Holcombe Brothers Funeral Home.
-The Revs.
-Ronnie Whitson and Jim Shoupe will officiate.
-Burial will be in the Casie Thomas Family Cemetery.
+Revs.
+Billy Thomas, Phillip Parker and David Ingram will officiate.
+Burial will be in the Academy Cemetery.

 The family will receive friends one hour prior to the service at the funeral home.

 Memorials may be made to Gideons International, P. O. Box 264, Burnsville, NC 28714.

 Page Number: 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51 52 53 54 55 56 57 58 59 60 61 62 63 64 65 66 67 68 69 70 71 72 73 74 75 76 77 78 79 80 81 82 83 84 85 86 87 88 89 90 91 92 93 94